yetanotherbhai/target.en/help/c_seting_up_target/c_implementing_target/c_target-atjs-implementation/r_target-atjs-versions.md

 * [ at.js Version 0.9.1 ](../../../c_seting_up_target/c_implementing_target/c_target-atjs-implementation/r_target-atjs-versions.md#section_DAFB99114D604CFB8416C1BC7DEEAEEE)
 * [ at.js Version 0.9.0 ](../../../c_seting_up_target/c_implementing_target/c_target-atjs-implementation/r_target-atjs-versions.md#section_2981CC9792F245389B39BB5B69F84C4E)
 * [ at.js Version 0.8.0 ](../../../c_seting_up_target/c_implementing_target/c_target-atjs-implementation/r_target-atjs-versions.md#section_E1C7B08EC0494388A022C28A8B8FE807)

+## at.js Version 1.6.0 {#section_4198E76F2DF6412F932674B463BA8B74}

+This release is a maintenance release and includes the following enhancements:

+* Redirect offers are now automatically supported in the Analytics for Target (A4T) integration.
+The client-side workaround has been removed.
+(TNT-30247)

+* Client-side edge routing is now enabled by default.
+(TNT-30261)

+* Fixed an issue with Visual Experience Composer (VEC) action rendering when there are dependencies between actions.
+(TNT-30248)

+>[!NOTE]
+>
+>The issue numbers in parentheses are for internal Adobe use.

 ## at.js Version 1.5.0 {#section_128C6761884C4DA8AE50D6A605FF6F55}